xanderstevenson/simple-netdevops-ci/README.md

 Jenkins will require the GitHub plugin, at a minimum.

-This project build upon the '[Intro to Ansible for Automation](https://youtu.be/2rDAziMChXs) video in the DevOps Shop series.
+This project build upon the [Intro to Ansible for Automation](https://youtu.be/2rDAziMChXs) video in the DevOps Shop series.
 The code related to that video is found at [intro-ansible-automation](https://github.com/xanderstevenson/intro-ansible-automation)